Transfer Student FAQs

-You can also find your faculty adviser and CASA coach in your USF Student Hub.
+You can also find your faculty adviser and success coach in your USF Student Hub.
 Log into your Student Hub via your myUSF Dashboard/myUSF apps.

-Your Faculty Adviser advises you on class sequencing, course selection for each semester, and your graduation plan.
+Your faculty adviser advises you on class sequencing, class selection for each semester, and your graduation plan.

-You can also contact your major department for further assistance on course registration.
+You can also contact your major department for further assistance on class registration.

 The university policy does not permit students after they matriculate to USF to take their Core, major, minor, language, or other departmental/degree requirements at another institution.
 Study abroad opportunities are an exception to this policy.
 For more information, please read the USF Catalog.